Skip to Main Content

 • Loan amount: A larger loan or more expensive home could have a higher interest rate than a smaller loan.

 • Mortgage interest rate type: Home loans come with either a fixed or adjustable interest rate.
-A fixed-rate never changes, while an adjustable rate may fluctuate.
+A fixed-rate mortgage never changes, while an adjustable rate may fluctuate.
 Adjustable-rate loans may have a lower initial interest rate that increases after a certain amount of time.

 • Property location: New Jersey mortgage rates also depend on where the property is located, meaning certain counties or cities may have different rates.
 Home values in Cape May County, Monmouth County, and Bergen County are currently the highest of all New Jersey counties.
 So, if you’re thinking about buying property in one of these areas, be prepared for higher housing costs and potentially higher interest rates.